ShunSakurai/easy_paste/README.md

 ## Usage

 ### Overview
-You can open the program by double-clicking easy_paste.exe or its alias.
+You can open the program by double-clicking Easy Paste.exe or its alias.

 - Choose a Trados-compatible CSV or html file exported from memoQ's statistics
 - Currently only a CSV file is supported